The-Data-for-Children-Collaborative/noral-design-research/design-audit/003-BGE-Toolkit.md

 ### User control and freedom

--   Null
+-   Couldn't evaluate due to limited access to tool & information.

 ### Consistency and standards

--   Null
+-   Couldn't evaluate due to limited access to tool & information.

 ### Error prevention

--   Null
+-   Couldn't evaluate due to limited access to tool & information.

 ### Recognition rather than recall